September 04, 2021

 Press Bar in Straight Line: By pressing the bar upwards in a straight line you will be able to lift heavier weight as the mechanics of the body can produce the most force while keeping your elbows directly under your wrists as you push up.
 A few common causes of not pressing straight up are not starting the lift properly where you’re under the bar or not moving your upper torso back slightly as you press up.

 Don’t Push With Legs: You should be contracting your glutes to help stabilize your body to complete the overhead press but avoid using your legs to generate power or momentum.
+Remember, this is supposed to be a strict press.
 If you can’t complete the movement without using your legs to aid you in getting the weight up then you should reduce the weight you’re using.
 However, we will go over a similar exercise called the push press later on where you will be required to use your leg power.

 Properly Warmup: The shoulder joint is a complicated as it can move in such a wide range of motion so it is susceptible to injury.
 The shoulder joint has the capability for axial rotation so it’s paramount to perform some light mobility exercises in the entire ROM before trying to lift moderate to heavy weight.
 For your warm sets, start light and slowly increase the load.